 You do the same with your topic and we both compare maps at the end.
-It is time to get started mind mapping on your computer.
+It is time to get started with mind mapping on your computer.
 Do you have your software ready?
 Are you ready to create a digital mind map together?
 Do you have a topic?
 Let’s go then!

 DIGITAL MIND MAPPING IN 3 SIMPLE STEPS

-What I did is I created a small system that you can use to mind map your ideas, thoughts, information.
+What I did is I created a small system that you can use to mind map your ideas, thoughts, and information.
 They are simple steps to follow.
 What I learned a long time ago is that when you start using systems, you can be sure that you are making progress much faster and you don’t have to think about what’s next.
-You simple do what you read and you move forward.
+You simply do what you read and you move forward.

 Small suggestion… do this for your own work, hobbies, and more as well.
 Create a system that you can follow.
 Is it working?
 Great, continue to use it.
 Do you feel that you are missing things or making it too complicated?
 Change the system.
 Adapt and grow!
 Your life will be much easier and your work will be done in a lot less time than before.

 the ability to simplify means to eliminate the unnecessary so that the necessary may speak – Hans Hofmann